Home > Housing > Housing for Tenants > ASB > What is Neighbour Nuisance and ASB?

 What is Neighbour Nuisance and ASB?

 Our Housing team at Dover District Council is committed to ensuring tenants feel safe and secure in their homes.
-This means not only maintaining properties to a high standard but also supporting communities to be free from antisocial behaviour (ASB).
+This means not only maintaining properties to a high standard but also supporting communities to be free from antisocial behaviour (ASB) and Hate Incidents.

 ASB can have a serious impact on health, wellbeing, and overall quality of life.
 To address this, our dedicated Tenancy Support team works closely with the Council’s Community Safety Team and Kent Police to tackle ASB and related issues in Council-owned housing across the Dover District.